redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 ### Create users

 Manual operation, project members in gitlab need to have the same username as members in redmine.
+If you can't use same username in gitlab, e.g. migrating to gitlab.com, when migrating issues you can create a mappings file with yaml format, mapping redmine login to gitlab login, with

+    --user-dict <user dict file>

 Every member that interacted with the redmine project should be added to the gitlab project.
 If a corresponding user can't be found in gitlab, the issue/comment will be assigned to the gitlab admin user.

 ### Migrate Roadmap